samibenameur/jam-py-v7/README.md

 Jam.py is powerful Web Application Builder for managing data effortlessly.
 All batteries included.
 Plus, it is event driven!
 What is EDA:

 "An event-driven framework, also known as event-driven architecture (EDA), is a design pattern where software components communicate and react to changes in state or events."
 Everyhing in Jam.py can be an event.
-Like a mouse click, or pressing CRTL+Ins, CTRL+Del, whatever is defined by you.
+Like a mouse click, or pressing CRTL+Ins, CTRL+Del or whatever is defined by you.

 Another major difference from other products is that the entire application is contained within a **single SQLite3 file**.
 And it can be **encrypted**!